 An 1151 CPU socket will not fit in a motherboard with an 1155 socket.
 As the arrangement for pins is different for both of them, the CPU will end up dead even if you managed to get them together.
+In this post, you will get to know detailed information about this topic.
+Therefore, stay with it till the end and know the rest.

-LGA 1151 CPU Socket in 1155 Socket of Motherboard – How Is It?
+LGA 1151 CPU Socket in 1155 Socket of Motherboard – Things to Know

 Purchasing a CPU and a motherboard goes hand in hand because of the CPU socket.
 The sockets of a CPU on a motherboard are different for all Intel and AMD processors.
 As the development and advancement of the CPUs continue, Intel has come with its newest LGA 1151 sockets.